arez/arez/docs/at_observe.md

 title: @Observe
 ---

-The {@api_url: annotations.Observe} annotation is used to define an observe method for an [observer](observers.md).
+The {@link: arez.annotations.Observe @Observe} annotation is used to define an observe method for an [observer](observers.md).
 Observers are typically used for querying arez state and reflecting that state as side-effects.
-As such the observe method defaults to being run in a read-only [transaction](transactions.md) but this can be modified by setting the {@api_url: mutation::annotations.Observe::mutation()} parameter to `true` which will change the transaction mode to read-write.
+As such the observe method defaults to being run in a read-only [transaction](transactions.md) but this can be modified by setting the {@link: arez.annotations.Observe#mutation() @Observe.mutation} parameter to `true` which will change the transaction mode to read-write.

-An example where an {@api_url: annotations.Observe} method can be used is to automatically update a view when data changes.
+An example where an {@link: arez.annotations.Observe @Observe} method can be used is to automatically update a view when data changes.
 For example, imagine you wanted to display the value of 1 Bitcoin in Australian dollars as the value changes over time.
-Assuming the currency is observable, the {@api_url: annotations.Observe} method may look something like:
+Assuming the currency is observable, the {@link: arez.annotations.Observe @Observe} method may look something like:

 {@file_content: file=arez/doc/examples/at_observe/CurrencyView.java start_line=@ArezComponent "end_line=^}"}

-This is enough to create a basic web application just using the Arez {@api_url: annotations.Observe}
+This is enough to create a basic web application just using the Arez {@link: arez.annotations.Observe @Observe}
 primitive.

 ## Decoupling the execution and scheduling of the Observer

-Sometimes it is useful to decouple the execution of the {@api_url: annotations.Observe} method and the rescheduling of the method when a dependency change is detected.
-In Arez, this is possible when you pair the {@api_url: annotations.Observe} method with an {@api_url: annotations.OnDepsChange} method.
-The {@api_url: annotations.OnDepsChange} is invoked by the Arez runtime when it detects a change has occurred.
+Sometimes it is useful to decouple the execution of the {@link: arez.annotations.Observe @Observe} method and the rescheduling of the method when a dependency change is detected.
+In Arez, this is possible when you pair the {@link: arez.annotations.Observe @Observe} method with an {@link: arez.annotations.OnDepsChange @OnDepsChange} method.
+The
+{@link: arez.annotations.OnDepsChange @OnDepsChange} is invoked by the Arez runtime when it detects a change has occurred.
-It is up to application to invoke {@api_url: Observer.schedule()::Observer::schedule()} to schedule an update.
+It is up to application to invoke {@link: arez.Observer.schedule()} to schedule an update.

 One scenario where this is commonly used is to limit the rate at which an observer reacts.
 For example